simonharnqvist/HEADSS2/README.md

 With the ability to split and stitch data while clustering independently if alternative methods are preferred.

+## Notebooks included are:
+- Train.ipynb
+- quick_start.ipynb
+- eval.ipynb

+### Train.ipynb
+Demonstrates in detail the processes involved with HEADSS and how to extract the split/stitching process to use an alternative clustering algorithm to HDBSCAN.

+### quick_start.ipynb
+Demonstrates a quick use implimentation to explore the algorithm.
+A number of example datasets are included and can be called using the provided function or the user can provide thier own.

+### eval.ipynb
+Demonstrate the performance on all example datasets, producing the plots found in the paper.

 ## Requirements

 All workbooks are `.ipynb`, however HEADSS itself is simply `.py` and can be used provided the requirements are correctly installed.